“An outstanding performer and talented counsel.”

 Chambers UK 2018

-William Norris QC has a wide ranging advocacy practice and is noted for his ability to get on with people, take a strategic view of litigation or projects and run litigation teams effectively.
+William Norris QC has a wide ranging advocacy and advisory practice and is noted for his ability to get on with people, take a strategic view of litigation or projects and run litigation teams effectively.
 He is well known in the field of large loss insurance claims in general and personal injury including sex abuse claims, product liability, property damage and nuisance claims in particular as well as dealing with issues of cover and fraud.
 He is also an arbitrator under the PIcARBS scheme.

 William also has a separate, specialist, practice in environment and planning law, particularly relating to wind farms, and judicial review in relation to environmental cases.
 Additionally, he continues to be regarded as a leading advocate and arbitrator in sports law and has extensive experience of disciplinary and regulatory tribunals (both as chairman and advocate) and Public Inquiries.

 He sits as one of the chairmen/arbitrators of Sport Resolutions (UK), of the National Anti-Doping Panel, the British Horseracing Authority’s Independent Judicial Panel and the Disciplinary/Judicial Panels of the FA and the IAAF.

 He is the General Editor of ‘Kemp and Kemp: the Quantum of Damages’ and Consultant Editor of ‘Practice and Procedure’ and contributor to ’Brain Injury Claims (Sweet and Maxwell) and to various other legal publications.

 - Kolasa v Ealing Hospital EWHC 289: claim by visitor to hospital who fell/climbed over low wall outside A & E and suffered very serious injury

 - JL v Archbishop Bowen – EWCA Civ 82: claim alleging sex abuse over 15 year period: Issues of consent, vicarious liability and limitation in particular.